nordic-institute/REST-adapter-service/documentation/Rest-Adapter-Service-principles.md

 Rest Adapter Service is shipped with configuration that includes 6 ready-to-use REST services.
 By default Consumer Gateway is configured to call Provider Gateway directly, and both Gateways have the same services configured ([diagram](https://raw.githubusercontent.com/educloudalliance/xroad-rest-gateway/master/images/default_configuration-rest-gateway-0.0.4.png)).
 In this way it's possible to test both Gateways without access to X-Road.
 In addition, it's possible to call Provider Gateway directly using SOAP without Consumer Gateway in the middle ([diagram](https://raw.githubusercontent.com/educloudalliance/xroad-rest-gateway/master/images/provider_call-rest-gateway-0.0.4.png)).

 The preconfigured Consumer Gateway services must be called using HTTP GET and Accept header can be set to ```text/xml``` or ```application/json```.
-Provider Gateway services must be called using HTTP POST and Content-Type must be set to ```text/xml```.[REST Client plugin](https://addons.mozilla.org/fi/firefox/addon/restclient/) for Firefox can be used for testing purposes.
+Provider Gateway services must be called using HTTP POST and Content-Type must be set to ```text/xml```.
+[REST Client plugin](https://addons.mozilla.org/fi/firefox/addon/restclient/) for Firefox can be used for testing purposes.

 #### REST API for City of Helsinki Service Map - List of Organizations